The Five Orange Pips

 "The Five Orange Pips", one of the 56 Sherlock Holmes short stories written by Sir Arthur Conan Doyle, is the fifth of the twelve stories in The Adventures of Sherlock Holmes.

 The story was first published in The Strand Magazine in November 1891.
-Conan Doyle later ranked the story seventh in a list of his twelve favourite Sherlock Holmes stories.
-This is also one of only two Sherlock Holmes short stories where Holmes' client dies after seeking his help; the other being "The Adventure of the Dancing Men".
+This is also one of only two Sherlock Holmes short stories where Holmes' client dies after seeking his help, the other being "The Adventure of the Dancing Men".

 Plot

 A young gentleman named John Openshaw visits Holmes one night with a strange story.
 His uncle Elias had emigrated to the United States as a young man, establishing himself as a planter in Florida and joining the Confederate States Army, in which he rose to the rank of colonel.
 In 1869 or 1870, he returned to England and purchased an estate near Horsham in Sussex, adopting a reclusive lifestyle.
 He later allowed John to live on the estate and gave him full access to the property, except for one storage room that was always kept locked.

-On 10 March 1883, Elias received a letter postmarked, bearing the inscription "K.K.K." and containing only five orange pips (seeds).
+On 10 March 1883, Elias received a letter postmarked Pondicherry, bearing the inscription "K.K.K." and containing only five orange pips.

 The arrival of this letter badly unnerved Elias, and he sent John to bring a lawyer to the estate.
 By the time John returned, Elias had retrieved a box marked "K.K.K." from the locked room and burned its contents.
 Elias made a will naming his brother Joseph (John's father) as his heir, with the intent that John should eventually inherit the estate from him.
 Elias's already-reclusive behaviour became even more bizarre; he would either lock himself in his room and drink heavily, or rush about the grounds in a frenzy while carrying a pistol.
 On 2 May 1883, seven weeks after receiving the letter, he was found dead in a garden pool.
 The death was ruled a suicide, but John did not believe that Elias could have killed himself.

 Joseph took possession of the estate and examined the room, finding scattered records of Elias's time in the United States.
-On 4 January 1885, he received a letter postmarked Dundee, identical to the one received by Elias and containing instructions to put "the papers" on the sundial in the garden.
+On 4 January 1885 he received a letter postmarked Dundee, identical to the one received by Elias and containing instructions to put "the papers" on the sundial in the garden.
 John realised that the papers being demanded must have been the ones burned by Elias.
 Despite John's urging, Joseph decided not to involve the police.
-Three days later, he was found dead at the bottom of a chalk pit; the death was ruled an accident, but again John had his doubts.
+Three days later, he was found dead at the bottom of a chalk pit; the death was ruled an accident but again John had his doubts.